 Apply online to take the PCCE by clicking the button below, or download the application as a PDF.

 Effective March 1, 2016, the exam fee is $215 for members/$250 for non-members.
 In addition, all candidates must pay a $25 application processing fee.
+Once the completed application and supporting documentation have been received by NFPA headquarters, the payment is processed, qualifications checked and the candidate information is entered in Prometric's system.
+After NFPA headquarters receives notice that the candidate information has been accepted by Prometric, an eligibility statement is sent to the candidate by e-mail informing them that they may schedule their appointment with a testing center near them.
+This series of events generally takes one to two weeks.
 You have 90 days to take the test from the date your application is accepted.
 To comply with the Americans with Disabilities Act (ADA) and Title VII of the Civil Rights Act, special testing accommodations will be considered for individuals with disabilities recognized by the ADA.
 Appendix D of the handbook contains a form for these requests.

 On June 11, 2011, 188 paralegals took the PCCE pilot test at 12 test sites across the country.
 Of the paralegals who completed the test, 146 achieved a passing score of 550 or better.
-Those paralegals were the very first CORE Registered Paralegals™ and have earned the right to use the CRP™ credential.
+Those paralegals were the very first CORE Registered Paralegals® and have earned the right to use the CRP® credential.
 Since then, many more paralegals have joined their ranks.